swarat17/rl-driven-text-curriculum/Readme.md

 # 🧠 Curriculum Learning for Text Classification via PPO-Based Difficulty Estimation

-This repository implements a reinforcement learning-guided curriculum learning pipeline for efficient and robust text classification using pretrained language model embeddings (e.g., BERT).
-The core idea is to estimate sample difficulty using a PPO agent and train classifiers progressively on increasingly harder samples.
+This repository implements a Reinforcement Learning–guided curriculum learning pipeline for NLP classification using BERT embeddings.
+A PPO agent interacts with a custom environment to estimate per-sample difficulty scores.
+These scores train a Difficulty Estimator (regression model) that can later generate difficulty values without running RL again — making the approach scalable and reusable.

+The curriculum buckets (Easy → Medium → Hard) are then used to train classifiers using multiple curriculum strategies.

 ---

 ## 📁 Project Structure

 ```
-├── cache_embeddings.py             # Extract BERT embeddings and cache them to disk
+├── cache_embeddings.py                  # Extract BERT embeddings using HuggingFace
+├── models.py                            # DifficultyEstimator, SimpleClassifier, ImprovedClassifier
-├── train-test.py                   # Train/test split and save for further processing
+├── train-test.py                        # Split cached embeddings into train/test datasets
-├── train_estimator_rl.ipynb        # Train PPO agent and regression-based difficulty estimator
+├── train_estimator_rl_new.ipynb         # PPO agent + regression difficulty estimator training
-├── sort_and_bucket_difficulty.py   # Sort samples by difficulty and split into curriculum buckets
+├── sort_and_bucket_difficulty_new.py    # Convert difficulty scores into Easy/Medium/Hard buckets
-├── test_estimator.ipynb            # Train and evaluate classifiers using different curriculum strategies
+├── test_estimator_new.ipynb             # Curriculum training experiments & evaluation
 ```

 ---